Emergency-Response-Demo/erdemo.io/architecture.md

 2. **Change Data Capture**

     Change Data Capture, or CDC, is an older term for a system that monitors and captures the changes in data so that other software can respond to those changes.
 Proprietary data warehouses often have built-in CDC support, since data warehouses need to stay up-to-date as the data changed in the upstream OLTP databases.
-    The [Red Hat sponsored Debezium project](https://debezium.io/) is a modern, distributed open source change data capture platform that integrates with the major open-source and proprietary databases in use today.
+    A modern, open-source change data capture platform is available via the [Red Hat sponsored Debezium project](https://debezium.io/).
+Debezium integrates with the major open-source and proprietary databases in use today.

 3. **Data Virtualization**